UO-CIS211/Duck_Sudoku/doc/HOWTO-START.md

 from typing import Sequence
 ```

+Since we also used the List type annotation
-Since we know we will be using the List and Set types as well, we might as
+and we will soon at the Set type as well,
-well expand it to
+we might as well consolidate the imports:

 ```python
 from typing import Sequence, List, Set
 ```

-near the beginning of the file and specify that any Sequence type
+Then we can specify that any Sequence type,
+including both `str` and `list`,
 can be used to set the tile values:

 ```python